chewterence/MagnaMigratio/README.md

 	- line_coordinates.json is the raw file that the network analysis is performed
 	- A custom algorithm has been written to extract, process then analyse the data using pandas and seaborn
 - **data processing**: contains the code that is used to perform preprocessing of the dataset
-	- The data processing is abstracted into a three step approach.
+	- The data processing is abstracted into a three-step approach.
 	- Run the python scripts in the order of data_preprocessor.py, secondary_data_processor.py, then webApp_json_processor.py
 	- resettlement_data.csv is the raw dataset obtained from UNHCR